 It would not be unusual to feel a bit affronted, disturbed, or saddened by the information and arguments I have just shared.
 In the past few years, many people have said to me that “it can’t be too late to stop climate change, because if it was, how would we find the energy to keep on striving for change?”
 With such views, a possible reality is denied because people want to continue their striving.
 What does that tell us?
 The “striving” is based in a rationale of maintaining self-identities related to espoused values.
 It is understandable why that happens.
 If one has always thought of oneself as having self-worth through promoting the public good, then information that initially appears to take away that self-image is difficult to assimilate.

 That process of strategic denial to maintain striving and identity is easily seen in online debates about the latest climate science.
 One particular case is illustrative.
 In 2017 the New York Magazine published an article that drew together the latest data and analysis of what the implications of rapid climatic warming would be on ecosystems and humanity.
 Unlike the many dry academic articles on these subjects, this popular article sought to describe these processes in visceral ways (Wallace-Wells, 2017).
 The reaction of some environmentalists to this article did not focus on the accuracy of the descriptions or what might be done to reduce some of the worst effects that were identified in the article.
 Instead, they focused on whether such ideas should be communicated to the general public.
 Climate scientist Michael Mann warned against presenting “the problem as unsolvable, and feed[ing] a sense of doom, inevitability and hopelessness” (in Becker, 2017).
 Environmental journalist Alex Steffen (2017) tweeted that "Dropping the dire truth... on unsupported readers does not produce action, but fear."
 In a blog post, Daniel Aldana Cohen (2017) an assistant sociology professor working on climate politics, called the piece “climate disaster porn.”
 Their reactions reflect what some people have said to me in professional environmental circles.
-The argument made is that to discuss the likelihood and nature of social collapse due to climate change is irresponsible because it might trigger hopelessness amongst the general public.
+The argument made is that to discuss the likelihood and nature of societal collapse due to climate change is irresponsible because it might trigger hopelessness amongst the general public.
 I always thought it odd to restrict our own exploration of reality and censor our own sensemaking due to our ideas about how our conclusions might come across to others.
 Given that this attempt at censoring was so widely shared in the environmental field in 2017, it deserves some closer attention.